April Ludgate: Season 2

-Although still dating her openly bisexual boyfriend, Derek, who is still dating his boyfriend, Ben, April begins to develop a crush on Andy Dwyer (Chris Pratt), the ex-boyfriend of Ann Perkins (Rashida Jones).
+Although still dating her bisexual boyfriend, Derek, who is still dating his boyfriend, Ben, April begins to develop a crush on Andy Dwyer (Chris Pratt), the ex-boyfriend of Ann Perkins (Rashida Jones).
 Andy is able to make April smile, which is something she rarely does.
 April flirts with Andy and even convinces Andy to let her give him hickeys on his neck in order to make Ann jealous, but Andy nevertheless remains unaware of her feelings toward him.
 In order to remain close to Andy, April volunteers to work as Ron's assistant, ending her time as an intern and establishing a full-time position at the Pawnee town hall.
 April finally breaks up with Derek after he makes fun of Andy and gives her a hard time about spending too much time with him.
 Toward the end of the season Andy and April's relationship begins to grow to the point that he begins to reciprocate her feelings but their age difference continues to be a wedge between them.
 They admit their mutual attraction to each other in the season finale, but she tells him she does not want to get involved with him because he still has feelings for Ann.
 She changes her mind after he gets into a car accident, and the two kiss for the first time, but she leaves abruptly after he reveals Ann kissed him just two minutes earlier.

 Season 3

 April traveled to Venezuela between seasons but has returned to Pawnee to continue her job at the Parks Dept. and has a new Spanish-speaking Venezuelan boyfriend, Eduardo (Carlo Mendez).
 April eventually breaks up with Eduardo after he becomes friends with Andy because she was only using Eduardo to make Andy jealous.
-April tells Andy to do all of the things she hates doing for her for a month.
+April tells Andy that for one month he should do for her all of the things she hates doing.
 After only one day of him doing this, April kisses Andy.
 Andy and April decide to get married in "April and Andy's Fancy Party" after only one month of dating.
 Andy had proposed to April the day before the party asking, "What if we got married tomorrow?" to which April replied, "Fine."
 They were married at their dinner party (which was actually a surprise ceremony) in front of their friends and family.
 With a great deal of help from new housemate Ben Wyatt (Adam Scott), they have learned, to a limited extent, how to live and act like working adults.